Sperm Retrieval in Nashville & Chattanooga, TN

 Of the utmost importance, Dr. Shridharani will counsel you on all of the options and help find the treatment option for you that is cost-effective and agreeable to you and your partner.
 We understand that the journey to get pregnant when infertile can be particularly frustrating due to its lack of predictability and the patience required with the process.
 Therefore, we promote involvement in all aspects of the decision-making process and we find this empowers couples and improves satisfaction overall.

-For more information on sperm retrival in the Chattanooga or Knoxville TN, Northern Georgia, or Huntsville AL area, call (423) 778-4MEN (4636) or visit our contact us page to schedule an appointment with Dr. Shridharani today!
+For more information on sperm retrieval call (423) 778-4MEN (4636) or visit our contact us page to schedule an appointment with Dr. Shridharani today!
+Our practice serves Chattanooga and Nashville TN, Northern Georgia, and Huntsville, AL.